9 Ways To Optimizing Windows & Mac for Music Production

 Depending on the DAW you use, the steps may be different.
 However the reason we do this is the same.
 Clear out junk and redundancies whenever you don’t need them.

-4 – Turn on your internet and background apps
+4 – Turn off your internet and background apps

 When you produce music, it’s advisable to close all apps and turn off your internet connection.